codingbas/organize.now/README.md

 ## Bugs
 A lot of bugs have been solved and committed to GitHub every time.
 A few examples I came accross:
 1. Checkout didn't work for a long time.
 Got the message 'API key is not working'.
 Looked on Google for the answers and finally installed a easy Stripe checkout with security and less fields to fill in.
     Also in my code I had to change to secret key and the publishable key and how they connect.
 2. User in trial mode could make more then 10 todo's.
 Had to fix the issue in count().
 3. The reset password didnt work.
 User didnt get an email to reset their password.
 Took me a while but the restrictions on the Gmail account weren't set properly.
-    4.
+4. The cart function i deleted because the user only buys 1 product: premium.
+Took me a long tim to change that.
+5. Deployment to Heroku didnt went very well.
+Had to fix quit a lot of issues.
+6. The app on Heroku didnt work for a long time.
+Had to do migrate and makemigrations and restart all dynos to get it working.
+7. For quit a long i didnt know i had to create a new superuser for database Heroku.

 # Deployment
 To run this locally: